How to spot health problems early and what to do about them

 Treatment

 Raise water temperature gradually to 82โ86ยฐF if possible to accelerate the parasite life cycle.
-Treat with an ich-specific medication such as Ich-X or salt at 0.3% concentration.
-Treat for the full recommended course even after spots disappear, as the parasite has stages that are not visible on the fish.
+Treat with Ich-X or salt at 0.3% concentration.
+Treat for the full recommended course even after spots disappear.
 Remove carbon from your filter during treatment as it will absorb the medication.

 Cause